accumulator/charge-lnd/README.md

                         (default: charge.config) path to config file
 ```

-All policies are defined using an INI style config file (defaults to `charge.config` in the current directory)
+All policies are defined using an INI style config file (filename defaults to `charge.config` in the current directory)

-Each `[section]` defined in the config file describes a policy.
+Each `[policy-name]` defined in the config file describes a policy.
 A single policy consists of;
-- a set of properties to match against the channel/node
+- a set of criteria to match against the channel and/or node (e.g. minimum channel capacity)
-- a fee strategy
+- a fee strategy (how to calculate the new channel fees)

-The defined properties are compared against the channels and associated nodes.
+The defined criteria are compared against the open channels and associated nodes.
-The fee strategy then defines how to set the channel fees.
+The fee strategy then executed to determine what the new channel fees should be.

-There is a special `[default]` section, that will be used if none of the policies matches a channel.
-The `[default]` section only contains a strategy, not any matching properties.
+There is a special `[default]` section, that will be used if none of the policies match a channel.
+The `[default]` section only contains a strategy, not any matching criteria.

 All policies are evaluated top to bottom.
 The first matching policy is applied (except for the default policy).